Investing 101: A Comprehensive Guide to Building Financial Literacy and Confidence

 - Robo-Advisors: Platforms like Betterment and Wealthfront automate portfolio management based on your financial goals and risk tolerance.

-- Mobile Apps: Robinhood, Acorns, and Stash make it easy to start investing with as little as $5.
+- Mobile Apps: Robinhood, Acorns, and Stash allow you to start investing with as little as $5.

-- Educational Tools: Apps like Personal Capital help you track investments while offering financial insights.
+- Educational Tools: Apps like Personal Capital help track investments while offering financial insights.

 Building an Investment Strategy: Start Small and Stay Consistent